gpappalardo/ADAPT-ABM-Tactical-Layer-CDRsectors3D/README.md

 * The shocks appear only on 10 flight levels, not on a whole column of air.
 The variables shock_f_lvl_min and shock_f_lvl_max do not change this fact.
 Instead, they are fixing the possible interval of flight levels of apparition of the shocks.
 * The starting and ending dates have to be informed in the config file at the corresponding lines.
 They need to be consistent with the trajectories provided.

+A flight plan should contain at least 4 nvps.
+The safety events concening the first and the last segment are not cheacked.